Juma Mosque, Nakhchivan: Overview

 It can therefore be considered that the arch with two minarets is connected to the Friday mosque with cells and a columned gallery and it is opened to the yard of the mosque.
 From historical sources, it is known that there was a madrasa in the Atabegs’ Architectural complex.
-There is no doubt that this madrasa had a direct connection with Friday mosque.
-It is considered that the arch with two-minarets was the arch of the yard where are collected religious constructions of the Atabegs’ complex.
+There is no doubt that this madrasa had a direct connection with the Friday Mosque.
+It is considered that the arch with two minarets was the arch of the yard where are collected religious constructions of the Atabegs’ complex.

 If the first constructions of the Atabegs’ Complex were the palace and divan, then the last construction was the arch which has been documented only in photos.
-The scientist of oriental studies N.Khanikov saw this arch in the 19th century and from a ligature located on its door read that "It was ordered to construct the mosque in 1187, by amir Nureddin – leader of the cavalry and tax collector of the Atabeys’ state of Azerbaijan".
+N. Khanikov, a scientist of Oriental Studies saw this arch in the 19th century and from a ligature located on its door read that "It was ordered to construct the mosque in 1187, by amir Nureddin – leader of the cavalry and tax collector of the Atabeys’ state of Azerbaijan".
 That ligature was finished with "Ajami Nakhchivani’s work" words.
 The great entrance arch was surrounded with short and tall arches and there were minarets with cylindrical trunks at the edges of proportional formed arch covered with ligature boom.
 This monument of Nakhchivan which has one of the first arches in such a shape is evidence of the highest level achieved by the Azerbaijani religious architecture of the mid-11th and 12th centuries.
 Such a composition of the arch became the main architectural method in a lot of Islamic countries in the next centuries.